Jul 18, 2020

 I hope i’m not the only one who, based on the brand name, initially thought Paolo Sebastian was some kind of lavish octogenarian European designer with over half a century of brilliant work under their belt.

 Nope – it’s the work from the genius mind of an impossibly young designer, Paul Vasileff, straight out of Adelaide, Australia.
+Designers like Paolo Sebastian push the edges of classy couture that leans in to the future of the genre.

-Paolo Sebastian gowns blend a nod to tradition offset with something resembling the top end of the disney playground of fantasy designs.
+Paolo Sebastian gowns blend a nod to tradition offset with something resembling the top end of the Disney playground of fantasy designs.

 Jaime Lee Majors designs are from another planet.
 The Fremantle / Perth designer made a name for herself cutting cloth for every celebrity under the sun, beginning initially with an epic gown for Kimbra right around the time of her career take-off.

 Since then, Jaime Lee Major has used her progressive, artistic inspired approach to design gowns that push bridal to the very edge.
 Check out this incredible piece from the Fremantle wedding of Sarah and Dave.
+See more over on the feature on Jaime Lee Major.

 Jaime Lee Major on Instagram: https://www.instagram.com/jaimeleemajor